 The corporation also receives gain on sales, has a thriving origination business, and earns interest from escrow balances.
 After experiencing multiple cycles, Arbor strategically focused its lending on multifamily and single-family rental (SFR) assets.

 Kaufman pointed out that multifamily historically has shown resilience, even with the Great Recession, especially compared to other sectors.
 “It bounced back much more quickly, and the values continued to climb post-financial crisis,” he commented.

-With the COVID-19 crisis, multifamily has maintained its strength with low vacancies and high rent collections.
+As seen in our Q3 Small Multifamily Investment Trends Report, even with the COVID-19 crisis, multifamily has maintained its strength with low vacancies and high rent collections.

 “During the last 10 years, we experienced unprecedented rent growth of approximately 5% per year,” said Kaufman.
 “While the outlook is not as robust going forward, it’s still a great asset class with solid fundamentals and is expected to continue to perform well.”
 He projects future growth in value for the multifamily sector, noting low interest rates and cap rate compression.

 Industrial and self-storage asset classes have also performed well throughout the coronavirus disruption.
 However, the real estate expert predicts difficult challenges still lie ahead for hospitality and that retail will undergo significant adjustments.
 Kaufman also forecasts softness in the office sector but added this will offer opportunities.